daneroo/sheeva/README.md

     reset

 ## Updating the kernel
+In the original instructions the debian installer was to skip installing the kernel, we did install it.
+In any case

 As we installed the nand flasshed kernel 2.6.32.45 does not match the debian installed version, so we will use thi `upgrade` to re-install the 2.6.32.5 kernel.
 This is the same method that would be used to update the kernel.

 You need to specify the version of the kernel to update to. e.g.: